-AgShare.Today is working with various research programmes and over 250 scientists, and we are very keen to ensure that everyone knows who is who in order to encourage more dialogue.
-So we’ll regularly be spotlighting different scientists from the various programmes in order to share their interests, experience and areas of expertise.
-Below are just some of the scientists AgShare.Today is working with across the programmes.
+AgShare.Today is working with various research projects and over 250 scientists, and we are very keen to ensure that everyone knows who is who in order to encourage more dialogue.
+So we’ll regularly be spotlighting different scientists from the various projects in order to share their interests, experience and areas of expertise.
+Below are just some of the scientists AgShare.Today is working with across the projects.

 Dr Joseph Ndunguru